The Health & Safety Culture within your organisation can and will have an enormous impact on the safety outcomes & accident rates in your workplace.

 Communication is key.
 If employees know and understand what’s going on in their workplace then they are way more likely to respond well to it.
 If they understand why it is they have to do something, or follow a certain rule then it is more likely it will be adhered to.
 Employees who feel like part of something or part of a team feel more appreciated and more motivated to do well.

 Investing in training your employees has a number of benefits.
 If they see you investing in them, then they are more likely to invest in you.
 Again, it shows you care about their safety and well-being.
-It also helps with building an understanding of workplace hazards, what to be looking out for, safe systems of work, why it is important to follow procedures procedures…the list is endless.
+It also helps with building an understanding of workplace hazards, what to be looking out for, safe systems of work, why it is important to follow procedures and so on.

-You want employees to be reporting issues and hazards, how are you going to improve things if they don’t?
-They are the ones on the front line and will likely be identifying these issues first and foremost.
+You want employees to be reporting issues and hazards, they are the ones on the front line and will likely be identifying these issues first and foremost.
 If they don’t feel comfortable approaching you it’s likely you won’t know what’s wrong until an accident has happened.